 Susan Mathew, PhD, Director, Cytogenetics

-The Cytogenetics Laboratory at NewYork Presbyterian/Weill Cornell Medical center is an actively expanding diagnostic laboratory which processes annually about 4,500 samples / 10,500 tests including prenatal and postnatal samples as well as cancer specimens.
+The Cytogenetics Laboratory at NewYork Presbyterian/Weill Cornell Medicine is an actively expanding diagnostic laboratory which processes annually about 4,500 samples / 10,500 tests including prenatal and postnatal samples as well as cancer specimens.
 The laboratory does cytogenetic analyses and fluorescence in situ hybridization (FISH) assays.
 The laboratory is in the process of expanding and introducing microarray testing on prenatal /postnatal samples.

 We offer conventional cytogenetics/molecular cytogenetic services for the following types of samples: